-Official time in Argentina (and in the rest of South America) is based on a 24-hour clock.
-Argentina is 2 hours ahead of the U.S. (EST) for most of the year, and Ecuador is 1 hour behind the US for most of the year.
-However, Argentina and Ecuador switch to daylight savings time later than the U.S., so during the last week of March and first week of April, the time difference will change by an hour.
-They also switch back to standard time later in the fall, so from the end of September through the last week of October, the time difference will yet again be off by an extra hour.
+Official time in Spain (and in the rest of Europe) is based on a 24-hour clock.
+Spain is 6 hours ahead of the U.S. (EST) for most of the year.
+However, Spain switches to daylight savings time later than the U.S., so during the last week of March and first week of April, Spain is only 5 hours ahead.
+Spain also switches back to standard time later in the fall, so from the end of September through the last week of October, Spain is again only 5 hours ahead.
 Add 1, 2, or 3 hours to these figures if you are in the Central, Rocky Mountain, or Pacific time zone.